thomasp85/ggraph/README.md

 framework that uses ggplot2 underneath, but rather an extension of the ggplot2 API to make sense for graph data.

+### Why not just use [*insert framework*]
+You're certainly free to do that.
+My reason for developing this is that I feel the rigor enforced by ggplot2 could benefit the graph visualization world, and in addition, a lot of people are familiar with the ggplot2 API.
+Lastly it seems a lot of frameworks are uniquely focused on creating node-edge diagrams; certainly the lowest denominator when it comes to graph visualization.
+While [D3.js](http://d3js.org) offers a lot of capabilities for different graph related visualizations, its API will seem foreign to a lot of people working in R and, on top of that, its not straightforward to extract a static image based on D3.js (safe for a screenshot).

 ### State
 ggraph is currently in beta stage development.
 There is still a lot of implementations that needs to be done, as well as some interface quirks that